Professional Mediation Service You Can Rely On

 At the conclusion of the mediation, all mediation materials submitted to the mediator will be shredded.
 If you want these materials to be returned, you must notify Clement Law Center prior to the mediation.

 Since alternative dispute resolution is required, why not make the most of it with a proven, credentialed family law mediator?
-Contact Clement Law Center to arrange a free, initial consultation.
+Contact one of Clement Law Center‘s convenient locations in Federal Way, Seattle or Bellevue to arrage a free, initial consultation.
 Call us at 253-336-3607 or 888-351-6779, or e-mail us.